ismailakinkunmi/Capstone1/README.md

 ## Acknowledgments

-Hat tip 👒 to microverse for the opportunity, my coding partners and code reviewer for their contribution.
+- Hat tip 👒 to microverse for the opportunity, my coding partners and code reviewer for their contribution.
+- thanks to [adagio07](https://www.behance.net/adagio07) for the design.

 ## 📝 License